top of page

 Examples:

-dip, twirl, elegant slow dancing, dip & kiss, lifting the bride, etc.
+-dip, twirl, elegant slow dancing, dip & kiss, lifting a partner, leading a partner on to the dance floor, etc.

 Other Poses